 MEDICINES AND SUPPLEMENTS

 There is still limited evidence in this regard.
-Nutritional Supplements like Vitamin D, Calcium, Vitamin B group, and Vitamin E may be given as supportive therapy in addition to diet and lifestyle modification.
+Nutritional supplements like vitamin D, calcium, magnesium, vitamin B group, and vitamin E may be given as supportive therapy in addition to diet and lifestyle modification.
+Over the counter herbal supplements are also available but these need more evidence and are better taken after medical consultation.

 In patients, who have significant water retention or bloating, diuretic medicines are sometimes prescribed.
 Oral contraceptives or hormonal therapy may be used in certain women with severe symptoms under the guidance of a gynecologist.
-In cases where mood swings or emotional symptoms are prominent or severe, regimens of medications called SSRIs (Selective Serotonin Receptor Inhibitors) may be prescribed.
-If body pain, muscle pains or joint pains are the major symptoms, drugs of class NSAID (Non-steroidal Anti-inflammatory Drugs) are advised.
+In cases where mood swings or emotional symptoms are prominent or severe, medications of the antidepressant SSRIs (selective serotonin receptor inhibitors) class may be prescribed.
+If body pain, muscle pains or joint pains are the major symptoms, drugs of class NSAID (non-steroidal anti-inflammatory drugs) are advised.
 Evening primrose oil may be of some benefit in reducing associated breast tenderness.

 PMS can be of great distress to women compromising their quality of life.
 Tackling this systematically and holistically helps in relieving symptoms, improving productivity and overall health of women.